 One in three families are impacted by addiction

-On average, families wait 7 years before getting help
+On average, families wait 7 Years to seek help for addiction

 "To live through an impossible situation, you don't need the muscles of a Hercules, the reflexes of a grand prix driver, or the mind of an Einstein...
 You simply need to know what to do."